turnerdaniel/Label-Recognition/README.md

 1. Navigate to the [latest release](https://github.com/turnerdaniel/Label-Recognition/releases/latest) of this repository.

-2. Download the `Label Recognition.mlappinstall` file.
+2. Download the `Label-Recognition.mlappinstall` file.

 3. Open the file and follow the installation instructions until it completes.